Lokendram10/Indore-Route-Pathfinder-cicd/README.md

 sudo usermod -aG docker $USER && newgrp docker
 ```

-> ⚠️ Logout and login again for group changes to take effect.
+>⚠️ Logout and login again for group changes to take effect if newgrp docker does not work.

 ### 3. Docker Setup